Blue Jays spoil Rangers home opener before largest MLB crowd

 TRAINER’S ROOM

 Blue Jays: Danny Jansen was replaced at catcher in the seventh, an inning after he took a foul tip off the inside of his right knee.
+Montoyo said Jansen was already feeling better after the game and was day to day.

 UP NEXT